 Three people die in the story, with Myrtle’s death taking place in Chapter 7.
 Tom drives his blue car with Jordan and Nick, while the yellow Rolls Royce figures in the accident.

-The events continue in Chapter 8, where Nick sees Gatsby after the accident that involved his car.
+The events continue in Chapter 8 ( see The Great Gatsby Chapter 8 Quotes ), where Nick sees Gatsby after the accident that involved his car.
 Gatsby tells Nick Carraway that it was Daisy who was driving when the accident happened.

 Nick goes to Gatsby’s house later in the day.
 Their conversation recounts the events in 1917, going over Gatsby’s personal history and one-month love affair with Daisy, his background, and his undying quest for wealth.
 When they finally call it a day, Gatsby expresses hope that Daisy will call him.
 However, in Nick’s mind, and perhaps in yours too, it’s clear that Daisy will never leave Tom or make that call.